Visual Communication Design Master of fine arts degree

 Visual Communication Design MFA students to dive deep into emerging and future design, technology, interaction and motion trends.

-Curriculum for Visual Communication Design MFA
+Curriculum for 2024-2025 for Visual Communication Design MFA

 Visual Communication Design, MFA degree, typical course sequence